adektor/disentangle-python/README.md

 <img src="images/dis_4ten.svg" alt="Disentangling Diagram" width="400"/>

 ## Features
+tensor-disentangler has support for various optimizers and objective functions for disentangling.

-The user can specify several keyword arguments.
+The optimizer, objective function, and other options can be specified with keyword arguments.
 For a comprehensive list we should write some documentation.

 - Optimization algorithm: Alternating, Riemannian Conjugate Gradient, Riemannian Steepest Descent, and more
 - Optimization objective function: Renyi entropy, Von-Neumann entropy, or truncation error
 - Initial disentangler: identity, random, or user-supplied
 - Maximum wall time and other optimizer specific stopping criteria
 - Other advanced options
+-